← Back to Stories

 ABC News

-• The Pentagon watchdog's review was self-initiated and focused only on the six-phase Joint Targeting Cycle, not legality.
+• The Pentagon watchdog’s review was announced in May 2026, focusing specifically on the six-phase Joint Targeting Cycle.

 The Guardian

-• Gen Francis L Donovan, the top US commander in Latin America, authorized the May 30 strike and met with Cuban military leaders near GuantĂĄnamo Bay.
+• Gen. Francis L. Donovan, the top US commander in Latin America, authorized the May 30 strike and met with Cuban military leaders near GuantĂĄnamo Bay on the same day.

-• The ACLU described the Trump administration's claims as 'unsubstantiated, fear-mongering.'
+• The American Civil Liberties Union (ACLU) called the Trump administration’s claims against targets 'unsubstantiated, fear-mongering claims'.

 Contradictions